 Find out if there are changes to your payments and services due to coronavirus (COVID-19).

-You won’t get the second Economic Support Payment in July 2020 if you get the Coronavirus Supplement.
+If you get the Coronavirus Supplement, you won’t get the second Economic Support Payment in July 2020.

 Mutual obligation requirements